ohirose/bcpd/README.md

 ### Windows

 Ready to go.
 The compilation is not required.
 Use the binary file `bcpd.exe` in the `win` directory.
-The binary file was created by GCC included in the 32-bit version of the MinGW system.
+The binary file was compiled on the MinGW-w64/MSYS2 system.
-Therefore, it will be quite slower than the one compiled in a Mac/Linux system.

 ### MacOS and Linux